aframevr/aframe/docs/guide/building-an-advanced-scene.md

 [event-set component][event-set] that does `setAttribute` in response to events.

-The event-set component defines a unique syntax to be able to define multiple event handlers.
-Whereas single-property component data represents a value, and multi-property component data represents an object, the event-set component's value is comma-separated and represents an array of objects.

 Let's attach event listeners on our links to scale them up when they are gazed over, scale them down as they are being clicked, and scale them back when they are no longer gazed upon.
 We are mimicking CSS hover states.
-We can specify event names with `_event` properties, and the rest of the properties define the `setAttibute` calls:
+We can specify event names with `_event` properties, and the rest of the properties define the `setAttibute` calls.
+Note that the event-set component can have [multiple instances][multiple]:

 ```html
 <a-assets>